ihsanizwer/BasicNodeNginxPlaybook/README.md

 4. Optional: Disable stricthostkey checking from the master node if required.
 Or simply ensure that you have connected via SSH at least once to you managed node.

 5. Run the script.
-Example: Ansible-Playbook playbook.yml
+Example: ansible-playbook playbook.yml

 6. Additional step: Encrypt the password file with ansible vault as required.
 I have left as is because it is for a demo